Directions and industry requirements are regularly updated

 This guidance details the recommended arrangements for travelling in light vehicles (less than 4.5 tonnes) for work purposes, for example travelling between or within worksites.
 It does not cover employees travelling to and from work.

-Employers must identify hazards and, if necessary, assess the level of risk to the health of employees from exposure to coronavirus (COVID-19) at their workplace.
+Employers must identify hazards and, if necessary, assess the level of risk to the health of employees from exposure to COVID-19 at their workplace.
 This must be done in consultation with health and safety representatives (HSRs), if any, and employees, so far as is reasonably practicable.

-Sources of risk of employee exposure to coronavirus (COVID-19) may include:
+Sources of risk of employee exposure to COVID-19 may include:

 - travelling when displaying common symptoms listed above